RotherOSS/otobo/README_DOCKER.md

 ## Starting the containers

-* Make sure that the secret MySQL root password is set up in the file .env
+* Make sure that the secret MySQL root password is set up in the file .env.
+Per default the not so secret 'otobo_root' is used.
+* If HTTP should not run on port 80 then set OTOBO_WEB_PORT in the .env file.
 * run `docker-compose up`

 ## Inspect the running containers